 The University collects only the data we need and we keep the data up to date and only for as long as it is needed.

-- To provide you with information that you have requested about studying at Surrey
+- Provide you with information that you have requested about studying at Surrey.

-- To contact you via email with additional information about studying at Surrey and about the local area
+- Contact you via email with additional information about studying at Surrey and about the local area.

 We take our obligations for data handling very seriously and it is therefore important for you to know that we process your personal data on the following legal bases: